 Admittedly this is a daunting challenge for us.
 Yet our Lord says, “Therefore you shall be perfect, just as your Father in heaven is perfect” (Matthew 5:48).
 If this is a command, God help us!
 For we always fall short of God’s perfection.
 We stumble every day — maybe even every hour or every minute.
 But we can always, with God’s help, pick ourselves up every time we fall, and then keep walking towards our goal of perfection and Christ-likeness.
 [See: The Higher Law of the Spirit and God’s Spirit and Obedience.]
 As we do, at death our human spirit becomes perfected and is stored with God (Hebrews 12:23).
 [See: What Happens to Man After Death?]
 For sure, when we are born again in the resurrection at Christ’s return, we will no longer sin (1 John 3:9).

 As God’s people who are preparing to get ourselves ready as the bride or wife of the Lamb, Jesus Christ, let us heed earnestly God’s further encouragement to:

 - “Do not judge according to appearance, but judge righteous judgment” (John 7:24).
-We should be learning how to judge righteously now, for we are going to help Christ judge the world and even angels (1 Corinthians 6:2-3).
-A vital application of God’s perfect laws.
-God’s laws and commandments will be the basis or standard for judging the mortal subjects of God’s kingdom,, as for all times.
+We should be learning how to judge righteously now, for we are going to help Christ judge the world and even angels (1 Corinthians 6:2-3) through the vital application of God’s perfect laws.
+God’s laws and commandments will be the basis or standard for judging the mortal subjects of God’s kingdom, as for all times.
 [See: The Law of Christ and The Great Wall.]

 - “For if we would judge ourselves, we would not be judged.
 But when we are judged, we are chastened by the Lord, that we may not be condemned with the world” (1 Corinthians 11:31-32).